-As depicted in the interface shown in Figure 4, conditionchecker, effect-applicator, and duration-calculator functions accept a Boolean parameter heuristic.
-When a module is called with that flag set to true it should aim at very fast computations, possibly at the expense of accuracy.
+As depicted in the interface shown in Figure 4, condition-checker and effect-applicator functions accept a Boolean parameter heuristic.
+When a module is called with heuristic set to true it should aim at very fast computations, possibly at the expense of accuracy.
 The idea is that the symbolic planner can decide to call this approximate version of the module during heuristic computations.
-It is required that the approximation is a relaxation of the original problem, otherwise the heuristic might falsely report the evaluated state to be a dead end.